Christmas Movement Story

 Minimum number of participants: 5

-Benefits: This is an effective listening game.
-It can also be used to improve concentration skills.
+Benefits: This is an effective listening game that also develops concentration skills.

 Instructions: One child is chosen to be Santa Claus.
-Santa Claus puts the glasses on his head and faces a wall at one side of the clear space.
-The other children in the group must go to the other side of the space.
-They must try to creep up on Santa Claus and take his glasses.
-Santa Claus can turn around suddenly at any time.
-If he sees anyone moving that child must start again from the beginning.
+Santa puts the glasses on his head and faces the wall at one side of the clear space.
+The rest of the children stand at the opposite side of the space.
+They must creep up on Santa and try to take his glasses.
+Santa can turn around suddenly at any time.
+If he sees anyone moving, that child must return to the starting line.